bonitasoft/bonita-doc/md/fault-tolerance.md

 Starting from 7.12 version, a specific mechanism is responsible to recover from incidents like database or network outage.

-This mechanism will periodically scan the database to retrieve elements that were not executed and re-execute them.

-Only elements that were **not updated during the last hour** are recovered.
-By default, the recovery runs every 2 hours.
+At startup, the platform restart all elements that were being executed, then the **recovery mechnism** scan **every 2 hours** the database and re-execute elements that should have being executed and were **not updated during the last hour**.

-Also, in cluster environment, only one node is responsible to run the recovery at any given time.
+In cluster environment, only one node is responsible to run the recovery at any given time.

 ### Configuration